SQLAlchemy 2.0 Documentation

 columns for non-unique indexes, all but the last column for unique indexes).

-Oracle Data Types¶
+Oracle Database Data Types¶

-As with all SQLAlchemy dialects, all UPPERCASE types that are known to be
+As with all SQLAlchemy dialects, all UPPERCASE types that are known to be valid

-they originate from sqlalchemy.types
+originate from sqlalchemy.types

 or from the local dialect: